|Kim Brown on The Pick, the Cafe and the Fri…|

 Before wither of us could say “Shit!” the windshield fell off.
 Keep in mind that Uncle Ed checked my work very carefully after I did the welding.
 So much for quality control.

-Although it was hard to hear him, I made out that he said we should still head to Atlantic City since it would be easier to land on the beach with just one wheel.
-I was hoping it would stay in place until we got there.
+Although it was hard to hear him, I made out that he said we should still head to Atlantic City since it would be easier to land on the beach with just two wheels.
+I was hoping they would stay in place until we got there.

 Fear removed any of the joy I should have been feeling as we soared toward A.C.
 After the longest 45 minutes of my life, we had the city in sight.
 Uncle Ed told me to check my seatbelt, which was already tighter than a bull’s ass in fly time (one of his favorite phrases.)